nsidc/search-interface/DEVELOPMENT.md

 downloaded zip file.
 Be sure to update this list of components after each new download.

-## Releases/Changelog
+## Releases

 The version in `package.json` is updated automatically with the `grunt release:$part` task (where `$part` is `patch`, `minor`, or `major`).
 This task creates a git tag for the new version, and adds 2 new header lines to `CHANGELOG.md`, indicating the version number and the date it was released.
-Therefore, new changes should be documented at the top of CHANGELOG.md without a version header, since it will be added automatically later.
+Note that no `## Unreleased` place-holder line is necessary at the top of the `CHANGELOG.md` file.
+Simply add a description of changes at the beginning of `CHANGELOG.md` and the release version and date will be inserted when the version is `bump`-ed.